SpeciesFileGroup/taxonworks_doc/README.md

 # taxonworks_doc

-Staging ground (potentially temporary) for TaxonWorks documentation.
+This is a staging ground (potentially temporary) for [TaxonWorks](https://github.com/SpeciesFileGroup/taxonworks) (building) documentation.

+* .vue files can be opened with the free software [Vue](http://vue.tufts.edu/download/index.cfm)